flyapex/smart_pomodoro/README.md

 # spomodoro

-A Project to maintain your 24h time table⌚⌛⏳,
+A Project to maintain your 24h time table⌚⌛⏳

 ----------------------
-if you don't know where your time is gatting lost try smart pomodoro👏.
+if you don't know where your time is getting lost try smart pomodoro👏.

 ---------------------------------------------------------------------
+feel free to add feedback🤑👑👍

 ![Screenshot (5)](https://user-images.githubusercontent.com/73701802/142753269-4b87911d-5cfc-4e7c-9599-b2c027d47be3.png)